-The best way to line our intestines with the good stuff is to eat lots of lactic acid rich foods.
+The best way to line our intestines with good stuff is to eat lots of lactic acid-rich foods.
 These are fermented foods such as yogurts, pickled vegetables, kefir, and soy.
-Lactic acid keeps the intestines lined with an acidic bacteria that keeps the bad bacteria that reaches your digestive tract from later becoming an issue.
+Lactic acid keeps the intestines lined with an acidic bacteria that keeps the bad bacteria that reach your digestive tract from later becoming an issue.

 Bad Bacteria And Its Link to Psychosis

 The vagus nerve, also known as the “wandering nerve”, begins from the cerebellum and branches out to many organs in the body, ending at the small intestine.
 These nerve fibers act as a two-way informational highway, sending and receiving messages to and from the brain and the solar plexus.